LocalMicro/GCData/README.md

 - features_info.txt
 - README.txt

-Inside the 'train' folder and the 'test' folder are subfolders 'inertial signals.'
+Inside each of the 'train' and the 'test' folders are subfolders 'inertial signals.'
-These is not used in making the tidy dataset.
+The inertial signals data is not used in making the tidy dataset.

-The 'train' folder has these files:
+Within the 'train' folder are these files:
 - subject_train.txt
 - X_train.txt
 - y_train.txt